 With ARM loans, you have set adjustment periods when the interest rate may increase or decrease, depending on current market conditions.
 Rate caps are put into place when finalizing your ARM loan, so the interest rate cannot increase or decrease by more than the determined percentage.

 Once your introductory period ends, your interest rate adjusts, which means your monthly payments may increase.
 You choose how many years you’ll keep the same interest rate and how often the rate can change at the end of that period.
 Adjustment period choices are 3/1, 5/1, 7/1 or 10/1.
-With a 3/1 mortgage, for example, you’ll have the same interest rate for three years and your interest rate can change every year.
+With a 3/1 mortgage, for example, you’ll have the same interest rate for three years and your interest rate can change every year after that.